Should You Be Afraid Of Your Calcium Supplements?

 “Our findings suggest that high intake of supplemental calcium is associated with an excess risk of CVD death in men but not in women.
 Additional studies are needed to investigate the effect of supplemental calcium use beyond bone health.”

+…well not so fast.
+It depends on the type of calcium!
 As with everything, there’s more to the story…a lot more!

-Obvious flaws plague this study such as:
+There are obvious flaws that plague this study such as:

 “Supplemental calcium intake included calcium from multivitamins and individual calcium supplements.”